 Depending on your location, you could start a kitchen garden right now.

 If your last frost date has passed, you could plant any of the seeds or seedlings that typically grow well in your area.
 First, find out which hardiness zone you're in.

-Also keep in mind that certain flowers can help deter pests.
-And they could attract pollinators.
+Also, keep in mind that certain flowers can help deter pests.
+And others could attract pollinators.
 Always a good thing in a garden.

 What to Grow in a Kitchen Garden for Food

 Select herbs, vegetables, fruit, and edible flowers that suit your growing zones AND your family's tastes.
 There's no point in growing a bumper crop of parsnips if no one will eat them.
 (Ugh - parsnips.)

 Given the small space, I suggest avoiding things like corn or even potatoes in a kitchen garden.
 Instead, plant things that remain compact or grow up a trellis.
 After all, you could always grow potatoes in a box or crate.

 What to Put in a Kitchen Garden Window Box

 No place for a kitchen garden in a backyard?
 No worries.
 Even if you're apartment homesteading and ready to garden, you have options.
 Simply apply the kitchen garden principles to window boxes.